integralfx/MemTestHelper/DDR4 OC Guide.md

 * Loosening tCCDL to 8 may help with stability, especially above 3600MHz.
 * Higher cache (aka uncore, ring) frequency can increase bandwidth and reduce latency.
 * After you've finished tightening the timings, you can increase IOL offsets to reduce IOLs.
 Make sure to run a memory test after.
 More info [here](https://hwbot.org/newsflash/3058_advanced_skylake_overclocking_tune_ddr4_memory_rtlio_on_maximus_viii_with_alexaros_guide).
-* In general, RTL and IOL-values impact memory performance.
-Lowering them will increase bandwidths and decrease latency [quite significantly](https://i.imgur.com/wS2ZqUx.png).
+  * In general, RTL and IOL values impact memory performance.
+Lowering them will increase bandwidth and decrease latency [quite significantly](https://i.imgur.com/wS2ZqUx.png).
 Lower values will in some cases also help with stability and lower memory controller voltage requirements.
-Some boards train them very well on their own, some boards allow for easy tuning while some boards simply ignore any user input.
+Some boards train them very well on their own.
+Some boards allow for easy tuning while other boards simply ignore any user input.
+  * If all else fails, you can try manually decreasing the RTL and IOL pair.
-* For Asus Maximus-boards:
+* For Asus Maximus boards:
    * Play around with the Maximus Tweak Modes, sometimes one will post where the other does not.
    * You can enable Round Trip Latency under Memory Training Algorithms to let the board attempt to train RTL and IOL values.
    * If you can't boot, you can try tweaking the skew control values.